cs2043-sp16/lecture-demos/lec08/README.md

    - Separate replacements with a `;`
 6. Put it all in a loop!
    - Maybe try writing a loop to `echo` out `{home,about,work,play}` first.
 7. Be very careful with single vs double quotes.
 I heavily emphasized in lecture that you should try and always use single quotes.
 Which is true.
-But you cannot complete this exercise using just single quotes.
+But you should not complete this exercise using just single quotes.
    - If you have a variable `FOO` and try and create a string using `'Hi $FOO, how are you?'`, it will not work.
 You will get `$FOO`, not the value in `FOO`.
    - One solution is to write `'Hi '"$FOO"', how are you?'`
    - I told you, `bash` is rarely pretty.